finbourne/lusid-sdk-python-preview/sdk/docs/TransactionFeesApi.md

 [EXPERIMENTAL] UpsertTransactionFeeRules: Upsert fee rules.

-To upsert a new rule, the code field must be left empty, a code will then be assigned and returned as part  of the response.
+<br>              To upsert a new rule, the code field must be left empty, a code will then be assigned and returned as part              of the response.
 To update an existing rule, include the fee code.
-It is possible to both create and update  fee rules in the same request.
-The upsert is transactional - either all create/update operations will succeed or none of them will.
+It is possible to both create and update              fee rules in the same request.                <br>              The upsert is transactional - either all create/update operations will succeed or none of them will.

 ### Example